 Q. When is my registration appointment time?

-A. As an incoming Evening MBA student, you will be able to register for classes on Wednesday, August 7 at 8 a.m.
-Be sure to register no later than September 2 in order to avoid late registration fees.
+A. As a newly admitted Evening MBA student, you will be able to register for classes in August.
+Be sure to register on time in order to avoid late registration fees.

 Q. Do I have to register exactly at my appointment time, and when does my registration close?

-A. You do not need to register exactly at your appointment time, but some classes will fill quickly, or seats may be opened to non-Ross students after registration has been open, so it is to your advantage to register when your appointment time opens.
-Once your appointment time opens, you can continue to make changes until the drop/add deadlines for Fall 2013.
+A. You do not need to register exactly at your appointment time, but some classes will fill quickly or seats may be opened to non-Ross students after registration has been open, so it is to your advantage to register when your appointment time opens.
+Once your appointment time opens, you can continue to make changes until the drop/add deadlines for that term.

 Q. What else can I do using Wolverine Access?